wasabi315/XCios/README.md

-# emfrp-switch
+# xfrp-switch
-A switch extension for Emfrp
+A switch implementation based on xfrp syntax.